-Last month I swapped the winter rain of the South of France for the less seasonal rain of England and headed back home on a corporate photography commission.
+Last month I swapped the winter rain of the South of France for the less seasonal rain of England on a corporate photography commission.
 My clients, leading UK insurance providers, were re-designing their brand and wanted to put their own employees at the heart of a new marketing campaign.
-They chose me as the photographer to take over 60 portraits of their insurance personnel – in the space of 4 days.
+They chose me as the photographer to take over 60 portraits of their insurance personnel.
 The intro to the brief was deceptively simple: “we want portraits that capture our lovely employees at their natural best.”

-insurance is mostly fun – yet also quite serious
+Insurance is fun – yet also quite serious

 Endsleigh Insurance is known in the UK as the number 1 insurance company for students, and has a fun, friendly image.
 However, as student insurance is not all that Endsleigh does, the professionalism that the portraits needed to convey was as important as showing how fun and approachable Endsleigh representatives are.
 The individual character of each employee was to shine through too – if ‘Pete’ is not a smiley chap, then he shouldn’t be grinning in his (friendly, approachable) portrait.